“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 As an international student you are not allowed to study this course because of the restrictions on your visa.

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-To provide you with a comprehensive learning experience, we use a range of teaching methods, including one-to-one sessions and online learning.
+To provide you with a comprehensive learning experience, we use a blended range of teaching methods, including one-to-one sessions and online learning.
 Case studies are an integral aspect of this course, with patient studies forming the basis of learning activities to provide an appropriate context for the knowledge learned.
-You’ll also attend seminars to discuss and debate issues with your classmates and tutorials with your tutor, which are designed to provide guidance and support.
+You'll also attend seminars to discuss and debate issues with your classmates and tutorials with your tutor, which are designed to provide guidance and support.
 Additionally, self-directed study is an important aspect of this course.
-You’ll be expected to spend time engaging in background reading and preparing for assessments.
+We'll expect you to spend time engaging in background reading and preparing for assessments.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.

 |Level two||Coursework 77%, Practical exams 23%|